Parrot training: Taming

 Parrot taming, or teaching, can be measured by the number, or types of behaviors it knows.
-Teaching can be achieved through the science behind operant or classical conditioning and is what is currently accepted by the major AZA accredited zoos and aquariums in the US.
-If a parrot is exposed to an unusual or mildly aversive stimulus on purpose, such as a new toy or a hand it can create a fear response very easily in a prey animal such as a bird.
+Teaching can be achieved through the science behind operant or classical conditioning and is what is currently accepted by the major AZA-accredited zoos and aquariums in the US.
+If a parrot is exposed to an unusual or mildly aversive stimulus on purpose, such as a new toy or a hand, it can create a fear response very easily in a prey animal such as a bird.
 Training is at a comfortable pace so the bird accepts the object via small approximations in behavior.
 Teaching any animal this way prevents flooding and initiation of its fight or flight response.

 Common tricks

-Tricks commonly taught to pet parrots may include targeting, approaching on command, retrieve, shaking "claws", opening wings, bowing, riding bicycles, flying through hoops, flying free outdoors, talking and singing on command, and roller skating.
+Tricks commonly taught to pet parrots may include targeting, approaching on command, retrieve, shaking "claws", opening wings, bowing, flying through hoops, flying free outdoors, and talking or singing on command.

 Flight tricks

 A wide assortment of tricks can be taught which incorporate flight.
 Recall flight, targeted flight, and the flighted retrieve trick, where the parrot flies to retrieve an object and bring it back.
 A parrot can fly to retrieve a coin and fly to a different location to drop it in a piggy bank or it can fly to pick up a ball and fly up to a basketball hoop and drop it in.

 Flight training a bird to be a reliable flyer requires expertise on the trainer's part.
 If the trainer is not dedicated to both positive reinforcement and negative punishment training, then problems will occur in the training.
 Birds may learn to fly away from the owner or new objects as a result of flooding.
-Trainers who do not rely exclusively on positive reinforcement and negative reinforcement training will often use harnesses on their birds because of the poor training techniques they apply such as; grabbing the bird when it does not want to train, snatching the bird out of flight, launching the bird off the hand, and dropping the hand to make a bird fly, all of which increase the fear response in a bird.
+Trainers who do not rely exclusively on positive reinforcement and negative reinforcement training will often use harnesses on their birds because of the poor training techniques they apply such as grabbing the bird when it does not want to train, snatching the bird out of flight, launching the bird off the hand, and dropping the hand to make a bird fly, all of which increase the fear response in a bird.
 Harnesses can be a great tool when used properly as a rarely used backup plan to keep the bird safe.
-But if the trainer heavily relies on a harness to keep the bird safe, then it is an obvious sign that the training methods used where not positive reinforcement and negative punishment.
+If the trainer heavily relies on a harness to keep the bird safe, however, then it is an obvious sign that the training methods used were not positive reinforcement and negative punishment.
 Trainers who use the harness too much often have problems controlling the bird in an outdoor environment and have problems with birds flying off and not coming back.
 This problem can be remedied by refining the person's training skills and by eliminating negative reinforcement and positive punishment from the training routine.